-7. Showcase Products in Action with an Instagram Feed
+7. Showcase Products in Action with Tagembed: Instagram Feed

 This Shopify marketing technique works especially well for clothing businesses because customers like to show off their new styles on social media.
-You can install a Shopify app that’ll show a feed (also called “Instafeed”) with customer-generated content displaying products “in action.”
+You can install a Shopify app that’ll show a feed (also called “Tagembed: Instagram Feed”) with customer-generated content displaying products “in action.”

-You can add the Instagram feed to your store’s homepage or product pages to show customers how others are enjoying your products.
+You can add Instagram feed Shopify App to your store’s homepage or product pages to show social proof of customers, how others are enjoying your products.
 Since 81% of Instagram users research products on the platform regularly, the feed could help engage more visitors by giving them a familiar space to do that.

 Wylera Hair, a seller of hair care products, showcases customer-generated content in its feed on the store’s homepage.
 Visitors can see how others are enjoying the brand’s products, which increases motivation to buy by boosting trust.

-To add Instafeed to your Shopify store, you just need to install a Shopify app.
-There’s a bunch of good ones out there, but you can easily find yours by searching for “Instafeed” in the Shopify App Store.
+To add Tagembed: Instagram Feed to your Shopify store, you just need to install a Shopify app.
+There’s a bunch of good ones out there, but you can easily find yours by searching for “Tagembed: Instagram Feed” in the Shopify App Store.
 From there, a safe way of choosing a good app would be picking one that has the best reviews.

 8. Write Great Content on Your Blog